 Are you looking into alternative medicine to help with your anxiety or depression?
-Maybe you need something to help with a physical, chronic illness or to elevate the symptoms of cancer treatment.
-If so, then you’ve probably heard of CBD products.
+Maybe you need something to help with a chronic illness or to elevate the symptoms of cancer treatment.
+Or, perhaps, you’re just interested in the benefits of using CBD.

 But what are the benefits of CBD for mental and physical illness, and why should you give it a try?